mattyr/sidecloq/README.md

 Sidecloq is:

-- **Lightweight:** Celluloid is not required.
-This coincides well with Sidekiq 4/5, which no longer use Celluloid.
 - **Clean:** Sidecloq leverages only the public API of Sidekiq, and does not pollute the Sidekiq namespace.
 - **Easy to deploy:** Sidecloq boots with all Sidekiq processes,